Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

 In the existing literature on network latent space models, a common assumption being made is that the latent positions are sufficient to account for the dependency structure among edges.
 Thus, edge variables $A_{ij}$ are usually assumed to be conditionally independent as in Assumption I. However, this assumption in practice does not always hold for reasons such as mis-specifying the dimension of latent space.
 We therefore consider the setting where edge variables $A_{ij}$ are allowed to have additional weak dependencies after conditioning on $\phi$.
 Under these settings, the network latent space model can be seen as a proxy working model and the estimators are the maximizers of the pseudo-likelihood function.
 With the same analysis techniques on the Lagrange-adjusted Hessian, we demonstrate that theoretical results can still be established.

-For the theoretical analysis, we relax Assumption I and substitute it with the following assumptions related to the boundedness of a few moment quantities.
+For the theoretical analysis, we relax Assumption I and substitute it with the following assumptions related to the boundedness of a few moment quantities and the convergence of score subvectors.
 These assumptions restrict the edge dependencies from being overly strong, which could otherwise influence the validity of inference.

-\begin{enumerate}[I.] \item There exists $M > 0$ large enough such that \begin{enumerate}[i.] \item $\frac{1}{n}\sum_{i=1}^n \sum_{j: j \neq i} \left[\frac{1}{n}\sum_{m=1}^n\mathbb{E}(l'(\pi_{mi}^*) l'(\pi_{mj}^*))\right]^2 \leq M$.
+\begin{enumerate}[I.] \item There exists $M > 0$ large enough such that \begin{enumerate}[i.]